Bumper Offer - Urjas oil Just @ Rs. 1

 Interaction between Food and Thyonorm

-Taking Thyonorm with food does not cause any problems.
+Taking Thyonorm with food is safe.

 Interaction between Alcohol and Thyonorm